 }

-The policy can only write to registered repositories.
-If local_fs is missing, create or verify the repository before continuing.
+The policy can write only to a registered repository.
+If local_fs is missing or points to the wrong location, create or fix the repository before continuing.

 $ curl -sS --fail "http://localhost:9200/_slm/status?pretty"